murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/projects.md

 ---

-Here you can check all of my pet projects which allowed me to experiment with the knowledge acquired though various MOOCs and books.I have updated some of them here.
+Here you can check some of my projects which helped me improve my expertise in the Artificial Intelligence domain.

 ---